gerkenv/react-app/README.md

   }
 }
 ```
 We will add it to our `Layout` under the `Header`.
-Also we will create a `Title` componenet for a `Header`, since it will be used as subcomponent, we will create a subfolder called `Header` and create our subcomponent over there.
+Also we will create a `Title` component for a `Header`, since it will be used as subcomponent, we will create a subfolder called `Header` and create our subcomponent over there.
 ```js
 // src/js/component/Header/Title.js
 import React from "react";